panguino729/IGME235/project1/235-project-1-content.md

 Story
 ---
-You get trapped in the dungeon a monster lives in.
-You must find the keys in order to escape alive.
+You are out exploring when you get trapped in the rumored dungeon that no one has come out of alive.
+Tales tell of a monster that lives in the deepest part of the dungeon.
+When you get trapped, you awaken it.
+You must find the keys in order to escape the dungeon alive before the monster kills you.

 Esthetics
 ---
-This game will be text-based so there will be no images.
+This game will be text-based so there will be no images but it will make use of characters/symbols.
 The sound will be 8-bit.

 Gameplay
 ---